TheJumpCloud/JC-AutoPkg-Importer/readme.md

 aws configure
 ```

-## Bucket configuration
+### Bucket configuration

-#TODO: Figure out best way to do this.

-Build and name a bucket.
+Within your AWS portal, build and name a bucket.
 Make the bucket accessible to your systems.
 Before making a bucket public, attempt to run the processor with a recipe and check the output, a .pkg file should be uploaded to s3.

-Here's an example bucket policy for systems public access to GetObject.
-Create a bucket policy that fits the needs of your org.
+Here's an example public bucket policy for systems public access to GetObject.
+Create a bucket policy that fits the needs of your organization and security requirements.

 ```json
 {